iec2021-dream-team/iec2021-winners/api/README.md

 #### Run Application

+- API can be run by running:
+node ./ to

-- API can be run by running node ./ to enter index.js in the api directory
+- This will enter index.js in the api directory

 #### API Functionality: